pewi21/gw2browser/README.md

    by right click and select as active project and build it, both debug and release build.
 Then proceed to compile Gw2Browser.

+* Copy libgomp-1.dll or libgomp_64-1.dll from TDM-GCC install directory to Gw2Browser/bin

 Authors
 -------